 District Commander and President will endorse their finalist, and forward the nomination on to Department headquarters, to be received not later than April 1, where top educators will help name the Department Educator of the Year.

-Nomination guidelines that can be utilized by Posts to make recommendations is available by clicking on the Educator of the Year Brochure link above.
+Nomination guidelines that can be utilized by Posts to make recommendations are available by clicking on the Educator of the Year Brochure link above.